A. Post Background

 - A World Beyond Politics

-Resource Based Economy Short-Take
+A. Resource Based Economy Short-Take

 The first issue is that he does not really understand well enough the The Venus Project and the The Zeitgeist Movement, or how they are recommending to accomplish the world of tomorrow.
 To be fair, this can be a very difficult to put your head around without a lot of reflection and research, so I do understand.
-For his “at a glance” he got the basic idea, but there is much, much more to it that needs to be understood for a critical commentary like this to work well.
+For his “at a glance” he got a very basic idea, but there is much, much more to it that needs to be understood for a critical commentary like this to work well.

 Both TVP and the TZM are both really talking about the same exact thing, but they are coming at it from very, very different perspectives which is something you could see by looking at their websites or reading their primary books: The Best Future You Can’t Buy and the New Human Rights Movement.
 I am not going to go into it all.
 My posts are linked to above and there are links to both books above in my in policy’s required reading (also linked to above).